Timmynathan/CSC-212/README.md

-# 🖼️ Computer Graphics Projects – Timmynathan
+# 🖼️ Computer Graphics Projects

 This repository showcases a collection of projects completed as part of my **Computer Graphics** course.
 These projects explore foundational and intermediate topics in 2D/3D graphics using tools like **OpenGL** and **Blender**.